 The length of the document will vary, depending on the amount of data that needs to be included in the various sections.
 Unless specified, there is no fixed length for each section, each can expand or reduce depending on the amount of detail that needs to be given for the headings concerned.

+With the use of electronic trading platforms to assist in Client and Market clarity, it may be deemed necessary to "adapt" certain headings of the MRC.
+For additional guidance specific to this system, it is suggested that parties review the documentation available at https://tomsupports.london/placing-platform-limited-document-library or contact their Market Association for further assistance.

 General Guidance

 Where monetary amounts are stated within the contract the currency must be clearly and unambiguously identified e.g. by using the relevant three letter ISO currency code.